 Website / Address: 1207 Charlotteville West Quarter Line, Simcoe, ON N3Y 4K1

-After checking-in, get hoppin’ to Charlotteville Brewing Company, the newest craft brewery in Norfolk County set in a rustic 1867 barn.
+After checking-in, get hoppin’ to Charlotteville Brewing Company, the newest craft brewery and one of the best places to drink in Norfolk County set in a rustic 1867 barn.

 Website / Address: 243 Main St, Port Dover, ON N0A 1N0

 Head back to Port Dover for dinner at Schofields Bistro, one of the best restaurants in Norfolk County.